Commercial bridging loans

 As noted above, the primary purpose of a bridge loan is to hold you over financially during the period of time between making a purchase and securing longer-term financing.
 These are specialist commercial finance solutions for property and purchases with a clear exit strategy.

-As a collateralised or secured loan, you’re required to put up an asset that you already own to reduce the risk to the lender, such as property or a retail unit for example.
+As a secured loan, you’re required to put up an asset that you already own to reduce the risk to the lender, such as property or a retail unit for example.

-For example, if you’re buying commercial real estate, you could use your personal home to secure the property.
+For example, if you’re buying commercial property, you could use your personal home to secure the property.
 The risk with this is that the home may be repossessed if you default on the loan.

-On the plus side, bridging lenders often approve borrowers based on the value of their collateral, as opposed to their down payment, credit history, and/or credit score.
-So, with the right collateral, it’s easier to secure bridging loans when compared to most other types.
+On the plus side, development finance lenders often approve borrowers based on the value of their collateral, as opposed to their down payment, credit history, and/or credit score.
+So, with the right collateral, it’s easier to secure commercial bridging loans when compared to most other types.

 There’s no right or wrong way to use a commercial bridging loan.
-As long as you have a specific use in mind, along with everything necessary to qualify, you should be able to proceed in an efficient manner
+As long as you have a specific use in mind, along with everything necessary to qualify, you should be able to proceed in an efficient manner.
+It’s usually more straightforward than development finance however this depends on the lender and each case’ particulars.

 Here are some examples in which commercial bridging finance could help your business and financial situation as a whole:

-- Real estate: Maybe you find the perfect piece of real estate.
+- Property: Maybe you find the perfect piece of property.
 And maybe you realise that it’s in high demand.
 Rather than wait to receive mortgage approval, you want to take fast action.
 There’s where a commercial bridging loan can help.
 Since it’s easier to receive funds in short order, you minimise the risk of missing out on the property.

 - Moving your business: Moving your business from one location to another is never easy.
 From a logistics point of view, you’ll soon find that it’ll set you back quite a bit of money.
 Not only can you use a commercial property bridge loan to purchase your next space, but it can also help with other moving expenses.